Pathways to Success

 Time management

-Time Management doesn’t have to a pipe dream!
+Time Management doesn’t have to be a pipe dream!
 Discover strategies that will help you manage your time more effectively, reduce and manage stress, and allow you to reach your goals.
 Schedule time for wellness and fun activities - guilt free!

 Group Work & Interpersonal Effectiveness